- Last updated:

-As part of the Placemaking Mooloolaba Master Plan process, council carried out detailed community consultation.
-From 2012-2015, over 3,000 participants took part in the consultation exercise.
-This established a clear understanding of core community values, as well as needs and aspirations.
-This helped to generate the vision, principles and strategies of the Placemaking Mooloolaba Master Plan.
+From 2012-2015, over 3,000 participants took part in the consultation exercise for the Mooloolaba Placemaking Mooloolaba Master Plan.
+This established a clear understanding of core community values, as well as needs and aspirations and helped to generate the vision, principles and strategies of the Master Plan.
 Council adopted the plan in December 2015.
-The Master Plan received a very high level of community support (82%).
+The master plan received a very high level of community support (82 per cent).

 Project news and updates

 Keep up to date on the project as it progresses through the construction notifications and plan updates.

 Alternatively, you can subscribe for online project updates.